(Updated 7/31/18 with data from the American Heart Association’s 2018 update on Heart & Stroke Statistics)

 - 25% of individuals experiencing an out-of-hospital cardiac arrest had no previous symptoms.

-- 63.3% of patients die in the hospital after the out-of-hospital treatment of a cardiac arrest, as of 2015.
+- 62.8% of patients die in the hospital after the out-of-hospital treatment of a cardiac arrest, according to the CARES Registry 2016.

 Out-of-Hospital Regional Differences

 Further studies have been conducted on the potential for regional differences in out-of-hospital cardiac arrests.
 In April of 2016, a study was published which included 132 counties across the US and included 96,662 patients.
 Of these cases: